 Courses in this category develop a student's ability to communicate effectively in a second language by promoting cultural understanding, intercultural communication skills, and global citizenship.
 By making comparisons and connections to their immediate cultural practices and perspectives, students of a second language will deepen the knowledge and appreciation of their own native language.
 Modern language courses will emphasize basic conversational skills necessary for survival in the target language-culture environment.
-Students of classical languages will be introduced to a variety of literary styles and will learn to translate texts from the original and analyze them critically.

-Category Goals Course Criteria In keeping with the overall goals of the Shared Curriculum program, in particular the goals of developing the capacity for expressing and communicating ideas in a language other than English, of fostering in students the ability to make and assess judgments of value, and of bringing the world to the campus and the campus to the world, courses in this category seek to: To achieve these goals, offerings at the 100- or 200-level in this category incorporate the following criteria in a balance appropriate to the course. la. develop in students of modern languages the four basic language skills of speaking, reading, listening, and writing in a language other than English; Courses provide ample practice in understanding, producing, and interpreting written and spoken language on a variety of topics related primarily to the self and the immediate environment.
-OR OR ib. develop in students of classical languages the proficiency to read, understand, and interpret classical languages.
-Students use orally, listen to, and write the classical language as part of the language learning process. ib.
-Courses involve instruction in the vocabulary and grammar of classical languages, as well as afford opportunities to read and analyze texts using lexica and commentaries.
+Category Goals Course Criteria In keeping with the overall goals of the Shared Curriculum program, in particular the goals of developing the capacity for expressing and communicating ideas in a language other than English, of fostering in students the ability to make and assess judgments of value, and of bringing the world to the campus and the campus to the world, courses in this category seek to: To achieve these goals, offerings at the 100- or 200-level in this category incorporate the following criteria in a balance appropriate to the course.
+1. develop in students of modern languages the four basic language skills of speaking, reading, listening, and writing in a language other than English; 1.
+Courses provide ample practice in understanding, producing, and interpreting written and spoken language on a variety of topics related primarily to the self and the immediate environment.
 2. develop an understanding of the nuances of the cultures they study.
 Students are able to compare and contrast their own culture with that of the cultures they study and use this knowledge and their intercultural communication skills in a world of diverse cultures.
-2. Students in modern and classical languages are exposed to the cultural practices and products of the second language.
+2. Students in modern languages are exposed to the cultural practices and products of the second language.
 Courses in a second language place the language within the cultural context where the language is produced and make comparisons with the Anglophone world.
-For classical languages, students will be exposed to the cultural practices and products of the ancient Greeks and Romans

-- help students recognize and use elements of the second language to increase knowledge of their own language.
-Students use their knowledge of the second language and intercultural communication skills in a multilingual world. - Students in the modern languages study language structure and the lexicon of the second language.
+3. help students recognize and use elements of the second language to increase knowledge of their own language.
+Students use their knowledge of the second language and intercultural communication skills in a multilingual world.
+3. Students in the modern languages study language structure and the lexicon of the second language.